econoalchemist/COLDCARD-BlackBox/04-SparrowWallet.md

 </p>

 ## Using Whirlpool
 Now that you have your wallet all setup, you are ready to start using Whirlpool.
 You will need some bitcoin deposited into your wallet first.
 To get a receiving address, navigate to the `Receive` tab on the left-hand side menu and you will be presented with a QR code and the text of your first bitcoin address.
 You could copy/paste this address into your SlushPool account and have your mining rewards automatically deposited there.
-Changing your SlishPool reward address in between each payout can help you preserve your privacy.
+Changing your SlushPool reward address in between each payout can help you preserve your privacy.

 <p align="center">
  <img src="assets/sparrow109.png">